NathanElshaw/NathanElshaw/README.md

-using Java to make backend APIs is my thing
+Using Java to make backend APIs is my thing.